petazeta/youronlineshop/README.txt

 **************
 *Installation*
 **************

+I want you to use this program so I would do as much as I can to support you in the installation process or with any other issue: melchorherrera@gmail.com

 1 - Upload the files to your web server.
 2 - Unpack it to the destination folder.
 3 - Create a database and import file includes/database.sql.
 You can use PhpMyAdmin for this purpose.